Optimal finite-dimensional probe states for quantum phase estimation: Comparison with entangled coherent state

-A more inspiring fact is that when the space dimension is large enough the given optimal states can provide better performance than the continuous-variable states with the same photon number, such as the entangled coherent state, which can never be realized by the NOON state with an unfixed average photon number~\cite{Gerry2001,Gerry2002,Joo2011}.
-More details of the comparison are given in Appendix~\ref{sec:comparison}.
+A more inspiring fact is that when the dimension of the state is large enough the given OFPS can provide better performance than the continuous-variable states with the same particle number.
+Lee \emph{et al.}~\cite{Lee2019} found that the single-mode optimal finite-dimensional state can overcome the squeezed vacuum state when the Fock dimension is large enough.
+In two-mode quantum interferometry, the entangled coherent state is well studied and outperforms the N00N state~\cite{Gerry2001,Gerry2002,Joo2011} in quantum parameter estimation.
+In the following we compare the performance between the OFPS and the entangled coherent state.